The following titles are available from Christmas Island Tourist Association Gift Store email@example.com

 This story has been brought to life beautifully by John’s meticulous research over a 40 year period and his talent for being able to disseminate his findings into an interesting and informative read leaving the reader with that feeling of wanting to know even more.
 The book, on nice glossy type paper has good quality historic photos, hand drawn maps and additional stories scattered throughout titled “Legends and Mysteries”.
 All the content is a tour de force and I can highly recommend it.
-I bought this book from the gift shop at the Christmas Island Visitor Centre.

 Golden Leaves: An introduction to the Chinese Cemeteries of Christmas Island by Hélène Bartleson © 2008

 How I wished I had read this book before exploring the Settlement Chinese Cemetery – looking at old markers and inscriptions but not knowing what they mean; seeing old plantings and realising that they have been placed there for a reason but not knowing why.
 This book is the key to understanding the rich cultural significance of what you see when visiting the fascinating and historically important Chinese cemeteries at Settlement and Phosphate Hill.